m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 {: .sidenote}

 where $v_i$ is the linear velocity of body $i$ and $\omega_i$ is its angular velocity.
-The second term is likely to be negligibly small, so this solver drops it entirely, leaving
+The second term is likely to be negligibly small, so we drop it entirely, leaving

 $$
 \dot{C}_{contact}(v_1, \omega_1, v_2, \omega_2)